 The Cohen Center for Recovery from Complex Chronic Illness

 Our guiding principle is that clinical CoRE offers comprehensive interdisciplinary care through a unique hybrid clinical research and education program that centers on pinpointing and addressing the root causes of diseases and managing symptoms.
 Our facility features an autonomic testing clinic, a skilled physical therapy team specializing in autonomic rehabilitation, professionals in non-pharmacological chronic pain interventions, dedicated social workers, and a patient care navigator to assist you through your journey.
 By examining and addressing these patients collectively, we can identify crucial treatment options that could benefit related patient groups.
-Our objective is to establish ourselves as a global authority in treating and researching complex chronic illnesses, including post-acute infection syndromes.
+Our objective is to establish ourselves as a global authority in treating and researching complex chronic illnesses.

 Conditions We Treat